Church Missions House: 2010s to present

 By 2014, Church Missions House was for sale; at the time, it was the only remaining building in Charity Row that was still used by a nonprofit.
 The building was sold that July for approximately $50 million.
 The Real Deal magazine initially reported that the Garzoni family of Italy was the buyer, but it subsequently reported that Aby Rosen of RFR Realty was the true buyer.
 Rosen was acquiring several other structures across Manhattan at the time, saying that his firm was seeking "properties that are unique, with beautiful architecture".
 With the sale, the FPWA decided to move to the Financial District of Lower Manhattan.
 The joint venture of RFR Holding and HQ Capital Real Estate LP finalized their purchase in January 2015.
 The building was to be converted to condominiums, with shops on the ground floor and an office lobby on 22nd Street.
 The LPC approved the plans in March 2015.

 The building's varying ceiling heights and relatively small floor plates also made the building unwieldy for office use.
 By August 2015, RFR was looking to lease the building to a single tenant instead of converting it to office use.
 The same year, Jan Broman, cofounder of Swedish photography museum Fotografiska, decided to lease the building after his wife had pointed it out during a taxicab ride.
 Broman was looking to expand the museum to New York City, and he contacted the building's leasing agent the day after his taxicab ride.
 Another contender for the building during this time was Anna Sorokin, who was looking to lease Church Missions House for the Anna Delvey Foundation, a private members' club and art foundation that she hoped to create.
 Sorokin was subsequently indicted for fraud in 2018, having pretended to be a wealthy heiress.
 Several statues of naked men were displayed in the building's storefronts in 2016.

 In 2017, Fotografiska leased the entire building from RFR.
 The transaction included an adjacent chapel, which would be connected to a restaurant in the building.
 CetraRuddy was hired to redesign the interior for the museum, while Roman and Williams was hired to design a second-story restaurant space with a bar.
 In addition, Higgins Quasebarth & Partners restored the building's historic design features and technology company Linq designed equipment for the museum.
 Fotografiska New York opened in December 2019.
 The same month, RFR bought out its partner's stake in the building for $56 million.
 The building's popularity increased in the early 2020s after Netflix released Inventing Anna, a drama miniseries about Sorokin.
 RFR placed Church Missions House for sale in July 2022, seeking $135 million for the building; however, a change in the building's ownership would not affect Fotografiska's lease.

+In May 2024, Fotografiska announced it would relocate that September and that the restaurant and Chapel Bar would close in June 2024.
+That month, RFR placed the building for sale once again, with an asking price of $125 million.